 - Congenital defects of the gland or how it works

-- Iatrogenic—occurs as the result of surgery or radiation therapy for thyroid cancer treatment
+- Surgery, medical procedures, or radiation therapy for thyroid treatment

 - Family history of hypothyroidism

-- Surgery, radiation therapy, or radioablation in the neck region
+- Past surgery, radiation therapy, or radioablation in the neck region

 - Facial puffiness